romeo-sweeney/2048-on-steroids/README.md

-# 2048 Animated Application
+# 2048 on Steroids

-This is a README file for a 2048 Animated Application built using the npm package manager.
+This is a README file for a 2048 on Steroids built using the npm package manager.
 The application can be run by executing the command `npm start`.

 ## Installation